10 Filmmakers to Watch in 2014: Jay Bushman

 Known for the web series phenomenon, The Lizzie Bennet Diaries, and its spin-off, Welcome to Sanditon, Jay Bushman lands on our 10 to Watch list this year.
 What you may not know is that, in 2014, Bushman has some new tricks up his sleeve, including a project called #hamlet, a multiplatform web series that radically modernizes Shakespeare’s play as a social media thriller.
 He is also working on a start-up company, called The Horizon Factory.
 The goal is to create a story platform to package the disparate pieces in a transmedia work, such as videos, YouTube channels (Lizzie Bennet has five), Tweets, and Tumblr blogs, into an archive.
 Bushman describes it as akin to a DVD box set of a TV show.

 The Lizzie Bennet Diaries ran online from April 2012 to March 2013, with 100 webisodes.
 It is a modern day (a la social media) adaptation of Jane Austen’s Pride and Prejudice, for which Bushman was the transmedia producer and writer, with creators Bernie Su and Hank Green.
 It received a Creative Arts Emmy for Original Interactive Program from the Academy of Television Arts & Sciences Interactive Media Peer Group.
-Welcome to Sanditon, which Bushman co-created with Margaret Dunlap, was shorter and more experiment.
+Welcome to Sanditon, which Bushman co-created with Margaret Dunlap, was shorter and more experimental.
 It was adapted from Austen’s unfinished novel called Sanditon, a satire about a British coastal town-turned-health mecca.

 Bushman has worked in transmedia for eight years.
 The Independent spoke with him about his work and this new format of storytelling.